CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * fill in the [description of data processing activities](../../accounts/when-your-project-handles-personal-data.md) form;
 * add [service access to Allas and SD Desktop](../../accounts/how-to-add-service-access-for-project.md).

-For specific guidance regarding these steps or applying for resources for your CSC project (e.g, billing units or disk quota), check the Accounts paragraph at the beginning of CSC user guide.
-Note that even though you may be able login SD Desktop using your local account (haka) you will need to use your CSC username and password when you import data from SD Connect to into your Virtual Machine.
+For specific guidance regarding these steps or applying for resources for your CSC project (e.g, billing units or disk quota), check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+Note that you always need to use your CSC username and password when you access data stored in SD Connect from yoru virtual Desktop.
 If you don't remember your CSC password, you can [reset it](../../accounts/how-to-change-password.md).

 ### Authentication